herowell/vimdesktop/README.md

 Update History by Lu Da Jun

+- Sep.
+02 2018: Resolve the problem that can not input upper letters when CapsLock is on for Outlook and Excel 2016
 - Aug.
 22 2018: Simple Adobe Acrobat Reader DC support added
 - Aug.
 20 2018: Maximize & Restore window for Outlook added
 - Aug.
 17 2018: